 In the wake of coronavirus-induced economic uncertainty, metals companies are evaluating strategic alternatives, with many looking externally to bolster growth, according to the Metals Insider, an industry report released by Brown Gibbons Lang & Company (BGL).

-Economic forecasts are in flux in today’s rapidly -changing environment, but many reflect outlooks of a “U”-shaped or ”V”-shaped recovery within the next six to 12 months.
-M&A will remain integral for competitive positioning heading into an economic recovery.
+Economic forecasts are in flux in today’s rapidly-changing environment, but many reflect outlooks of a “U”-shaped or ”V”-shaped recovery within the next six to 12 months.
+Metal industry M&A will remain integral for competitive positioning heading into an economic recovery.

 Corporate and private equity buyers were active across the metals value chain before the market dislocation, illustrated in Q1 2020 transaction activity.
 Notably, acquisitions by Acerinox, S.A.
 (VDM Metals), Cleveland-Cliffs (AK Steel), and SFS Group AG (Truelove & Maclean) indicate strong corporate appetite for deal-making.
 In addition, private equity funds continued to pursue growth platforms and add-on acquisitions, with Palladium Equity Partners (Reading Alloys), The Jordan Company (Arundel Machine Tool), Wynnchurch Capital (Pennsylvania Machine Works), AEA Investors (Texas Metal Printing), and Audax Group (Rockford Fastener) among the deals completed during the quarter.

-M&A will continue to be a primary lever to achieve growth targets, with some investors seeing the current environment as a buying opportunity to acquire capabilities and enter new markets.
+M&A for the metals sector will continue to be a primary lever to achieve growth targets, with some investors seeing the current environment as a buying opportunity to acquire capabilities and enter new markets.
 Well-capitalized buyers will continue to be opportunistic at the “tuck-in” level, seeking capabilities that fit into forward strategies.

 Also anchoring the M&A market is the significant volume of dry powder on the sidelines that will need to be deployed into growth acquisitions.